Tulsa Roughnecks (1978–1984): Post-NASL

 When, in August 1984, the Major Indoor Soccer League rejected the Roughnecks' application to join several other NASL teams in participating in the MISL's 1984-85 season (citing the town's small market status and subpar arena), team owners decided to fold the financially struggling franchise as of the end of the NASL season in September.
 Former general manager Noel Lemon and a handful of local investors were not ready to give up on soccer in Tulsa, and they were granted permission in January 1985 to revive the name and put together a team to play outdoors that summer.
 Before this club could take the field, though, the NASL completed its long, slow collapse and cancelled the upcoming 1985 season in March.
 Lemon's new Roughnecks, which featured several holdover players from the previous iteration of the team, carried on as an independent club and pieced together a 20-game exhibition schedule against teams from the MISL, WACS, Europe and South America, as well as former NASL and USL sides that had not folded.
 Excluding several cancelations along the way, the team compiled a record of 8–2–1, before suspending operations on July 17, 1985.

 Famous Roughnecks players include Iraj Danaeifard, Alex Skotarek, Charlie Mitchell, Billy Caskey, Victor Moreland, Barry Wallace, Alan Woodward, Zeljko Bilecki, Carmelo D'Anzi, Winston DuBose, Njego Pesa, Laurie Abrahams, Chance Fry, Terry Moore and David McCreery.

+Media Coverage

+The Roughnecks had good media coverage from the start with KRMG (AM) broadcasting on radio and initially KTUL television, before the switch to Tulsa Cable Sports.
+Bob Carpenter called games on both outlets.